Utility Laws in California

 What appliances must a landlord provide in California?

 Landlords are not legally required to provide appliances in rental properties in California.
-Most landlords, however, choose to provide washers, dryers, dishwashers, or refrigerators as a means to attract more tenant applications.
-These appliances are something that tenants often prioritize when choosing a unit, so it’s a benefit to landlords to provide them.
+Most landlords, however, choose to provide washers, dryers, dishwashers, or refrigerators to attract more tenant applications.
+These appliances are something that tenants often prioritize when selecting a unit, so it’s a benefit to landlords to provide them.

 Can landlords withhold the security deposit to cover unpaid utility bills?